ray-project/ray/doc/source/data/data-internals.rst

 loads and transforms these blocks in parallel.

 The following figure visualizes a dataset with three blocks, each holding 1000 rows.
-The :class:`Dataset <ray.data.Dataset>` is the user-facing Python object (usually held in the driver), while materialized blocks are stored as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.
+The :class:`~ray.data.Dataset` is the user-facing Python object (usually held in the driver), while materialized blocks are stored as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.